CS410Assignments/CourseProject/README.md

 Essentialy, our project provides a way for UIUC students using the Coursera platform for their degree to find concepts in their video lectures without having to tediously scroll through each video in a course and use their browser's search function to find a term.
 Often, a class can have many weeks of content, and each week can have many videos.
 If you know there's a video that you want to re-watch in order to study a concept, but can't remember in which video (or even which week!) that concept can be found, this project will hopefully make your life a lot easier!
 In addition, the ChatGPT module is a queryable script trained on the Coursera video transcripts that power the Chrome Extension, allowing students to query a specialized verison of ChatGPT about their course content.

 ### <u>Project Workflow</u>
-Overall, the project is quite simple.
-It consists of three parts:
+Overall, the project consists of three parts:
 1. Coursera Course Transcript Scraper
 2. ChatGPT Integration
 3. Coursera Search Chrome Extension